ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ## Host To Gateway

 To find out more details between a host and its network gateway, you can use the **Host To Gateway** tab.
-You only need to provide the host, and you will the details:
+You only need to provide the host (IPv4 or IPv6), and you will the details:

 ![Host To Gateway form](../../images/diagrams/IP_Fabric_GUI-diagrams-pathlookup_host_to_gw.webp)

+**Host To Gateway** uses the same IPv6 capabilities and limitations as Unicast Path Lookup -- routing, security evaluation, 6in4, GRE, and IPsec are evaluated for IPv6 paths, while NAT and PBR are not yet supported in IPv6 lookups.

 ## Inspecting and Adjusting Path Lookup